-Depending on the circumstances and the type of Policy in question, further initiatives may be undertaken with the aim of strengthening communication such as the publication of news on the company intranet or posters on the notice boards of the Group's plants and offices.
-Training aimed at policies implementation consider the materiality of impacts linked to the specific roles of the different functions, with the aim of maximizing effectiveness.
-Lastly, each new employee during the hiring phase is provided with a copy of the most relevant Policies in force (by e-mail or hard copy), for his or her knowledge and acceptance.
+Depending on the circumstances and the type of Policy in question, initiatives to strengthen communication may be undertaken, such as the publication of news on the company intranet and posting on notice boards in Group offices.
+Training aimed at implementing the Policies considers the materiality of the impacts according to the roles of the specific functions, with a view to maximum effectiveness.
+Lastly, each new employee, at the time of recruitment, is provided with a copy of the most relevant Policies in force (via e-mail or hard copy), for his or her knowledge and acceptance.
+In the event of violation of the principles set out in the Company Policies, or in the related Procedures, by its employees (by way of example but not limited to: health and safety, anti-corruption, antitrust, information security, etc.) Pirelli applies the sanctions provided for by the company disciplinary system in compliance with the collective labour agreements, company procedures and applicable regulations in the countries where Pirelli operates.